 Before Classes Begin

-- hold a current Standard First Aid with CPR C certificate (FAC-021)
+- Ensure you hold and submit a current Standard First Aid with CPR C certificate (FAC 021 ) that will not expire before the end of the HCA program.

-Note: If taken at an institution other than North Island College, it is the student’s responsibility to ensure compatibility of courses between institutions.
-Please consult a NIC educational advisor for information on course compatibility with other institutions.
+Note: FAC 021 is offered at NIC.
+If you take a course at an institution other than North Island College, it is the student’s responsibility to ensure it meets the requirements.
+Please consult a NIC educational advisor or the HCA Department Chair.

-- Submit a completed immunization form, which will be sent to you by Admissions once you are offered a seat in the program.
-This form should be validated by the public health nurse at your local health unit and must be presented to the Health Care Assistant program faculty on the first day of classes.
+- Arrange to complete the immunization form, which will be sent to you by Admissions once you are offered a seat in the program.
+This form must be validated by a Health Professional (such as the public health nurse at your local health unit, a family doctor, or private immunization clinic) and must be submitted to the Health Care Assistant program faculty.